jqdurham/rest-sample/README.md

 ## Deployment

 This is deployed on a [small EC2 instance](http://52.23.252.97:8080/users) for demo purposes.
-There is a `make` target to build and copy the binary to the demo server, but it requires SSH configuration that is available in this repo.
+There is a `make` target to build and copy the binary to the demo server, but it requires SSH configuration that is not available in this repo.